PierreSenellart/provsql/doc/source/user/studio.rst

   :doc:`probabilities` for the TID vs BID model) : :sc:`PROV-TID`
-  for tuple-independent tables registered via :sqlfunc:`add_provenance`, :sc:`PROV-BID` for block-independent tables registered via :sqlfunc:`repair_key`.
+  for tuple-independent tables registered via :sqlfunc:`add_provenance`, :sc:`PROV-BID` for block-independent tables registered via :sqlfunc:`repair_key`, and a bare :sc:`prov` in a muted tone for tables marked OPAQUE via ``set_table_info`` (the safe-query rewriter refuses to fire on those).
 This is the same classification the safe-query rewriter consults to decide whether a query is in scope for ``provsql.boolean_provenance``.
 * :sc:`mapping` (gold) on a relation shaped
   ``(value <T>, provenance uuid)``, including views from